 High Point University ID cards are required and are provided free to students.
-The ID card should be carried while on the High Point or on the Winston-Salem (Madison Park) campus.
+The ID card should be carried while on the High Point or on the Budd Family Campus in Winston-Salem.
 The ID card permits access to University facilities and activities.
 ID cards are made during Graduate Orientation and, thereafter, in the Safety/Security Office.